5MG/5MG; 5MG/10MG; 10MG/5MG; 10MG/10MG

 illnesses resulting from a lack or destruction of red blood cells - (anaemia, pancytopenia)

-illnesses resulting from a lack of white blood cell (agranulocytosis, neutropenia, pancytopenia)
+illnesses resulting from a lack of white blood cells (agranulocytosis, neutropenia, pancytopenia)

-extrapyramidal syndrome - unusual movements, including trembling and shaking of the hands and fingers, twisting movements of the body, shuffling walk and stiffness of the arms and legs
+extrapyramidal syndrome - unusual movements, including trembling and shaking of the hands and fingers, rigid posture, mask-like face, slow movements of the body, shuffling unbalanced walk and stiffness of the arms and legs.

 Consult your doctor, pharmacist or nurse if you experience any of these or notice anything else that is making you feel unwell.